 Two of the Halley’s visits are relevant to the life of Jesus.
 One was the visit in AD 66, that Josephus saw.
 And the other was a visit in 12 BCE, a gap of 78 years.
 The life of Jesus is very shaky datewise, but we can safely say it must have been somewhere in this gap.

-There was a fantastic view of Halley’s comet in AD 66 but Jesus was well and truly dead before then.
+There was the fantastic view of Halley’s comet that Josephus recorded in AD 66 but Jesus was well and truly dead before then.
 We don’t have the exact year of his death, but it was around 30 AD.
 So we can safely say Jesus was dead and gone before that visit.
-There is a 36 year margin of error.
+There is a 36 year margin of error for that conclusion.